yangh567/level4-project/template/timelog.md

 * *2 hours* Try to figure out how to do the confusion between signature data and sample data
 * *5 minutes* writing timelog

+## 9 Dec 2020 Wednesday
+* *3 hours* Doing research on Landscape of somatic mutations in 560 breast cancer whole- genome sequences and Deciphering signatures of mutational processes operative in human cancer to understand the method used for matrix factorization

+* *5 minutes* writing timelog

+## 10 Dec 2020 Friday